valist-io/valist-docs/docs/src/security.md

 ## Voting on Access Control & Releases

-After a repository or organization's threshold it set to a number greater than **1**, all operations will require the target number of votes before they are finalized.
+After a repository or organization's threshold is set to a number greater than **1**, all operations will require the target number of votes before they are finalized.

 ## Considerations

 * By design the repository threshold can only be set to a maximum of `n-1`.
-This it to create a permanent buffer of 1 key so that by default if members misplace a key they do not loose access to their organization or repository.
+This is to create a permanent buffer of 1 key so that by default if members misplace a key they do not lose access to their organization or repository.

 * When revoking a key from an organization or repository if the number of remaining keys is equal to the current threshold then the threshold will be automatically decreased by one.